-- If agitation is preventing appropriate preoxygenation, a technique of delayedsequence intubation using ketamine can be considered. - Patients with anticipated difficulty with intubation, BVM, placement of SGD, and front of neck access may benefit from awake intubation, however if the patient is in significant respiratory distress or in extremis, is hemodynamically unstable, and/or is uncooperative, attempted RSI may be necessary with a double set up for front of neck access. - Rescue and backup plans should be based on what is predicted to fail in the initial plan. - See algorithms below for managing unsuccessful initial intubation attempts:
+- If agitation is preventing appropriate preoxygenation, a technique of delayedsequence intubation using ketamine can be considered. - Patients with anticipated difficulty with intubation, BVM, placement of SGD, and • front of neck access may benefit from awake intubation, however if the patient is in significant respiratory distress or in extremis, is hemodynamically unstable, and/or is uncooperative, attempted RSI may be necessary with a double set up for front of neck access. - Rescue and backup plans should be based on what is predicted to fail in the initial plan. - See algorithms below for managing unsuccessful initial intubation attempts:

-- patient's stability and the urgency of the case, as well as ENT and/or Surgery.
-If the patient is in severe respiratory distress and in extremis and if the airway operator is forced to act, consider proparation with double act up and/or. - operator is forced to act, consider preparation with double set up and/or consider direct front of neck surgical airway.
+- If the patient is in severe respiratory distress and in extremis and if the airway - In the patient is in severe respiratory distress and in extremis and in the any operator is forced to act, consider preparation with double set up and/or consider direct front of neck surgical airway.